 Now that you know more about IMAX and the movie theaters that show IMAX films, let’s find out more about 4DX movie theaters.

 Overview of 4DX

-4DX movie theaters feature seats that move and various effects in the actual theater, near the seats, that create an immersive movie-watching experience, more so than IMAX theaters because these movie theaters utilize all of your senses, not just your eyes and ears.
+4DX movie theaters feature motion seats that move.
+They also incorporate various effects that create an immersive movie-watching experience, more so than IMAX theaters because these movie theaters utilize all of your senses, not just your eyes and ears.

 Listed below are the effects that are in place in a 4DX movie theater.

 There are over 700 movie theaters that can show 4DX movies across the United States and other countries, as the experience can also be found in movie theaters in about 65 different countries across the world.